tjallen/tja-hexo/source/_posts/ASOS-com.md

 - i18n
 ---

 Working at ASOS head offices in Camden, I built microsites to continue ASOS' brand partnerships with PayPal and Hostelworld.
-Desktop and mobile builds & internationalised (UK, US, German and French) versions of each had to be created to meet a tight deadline.
-I used a custom Gulp setup to output static builds from Pug templates & i18n stored in JSON form.
+Desktop and mobile builds & internationalised (UK, US, FR, DE) versions of each were created to meet a tight deadline.
+I used a custom Gulp setup to output static builds from Pug templates & output i18n from JSON files.